change-hi/change-hi.github.io/morea/data-wrangling-1/experience-jupyter-interface.md

 You can also edit cells after running them by clicking on the cell like normal text.
 For markdown cells you will need to double click on the cell area in order revert it back into a editable format.

-Markdown cell can be edited and run repeatedly without much issue.
-However, when editing code blocks you have to be more careful.
-When you run a code cell you are running that piece of code.
-Even if you delete or edit the code block after running it the changes it made will remain until the Runtime is restarted.
+When modifying code cells, caution is required as any changes — including deletions or edits made to the cell afterward — won't alter the effects the previous run of the cell had.
+These effects persist until the cell is rerun with new values of the runtime or kernel is restarted.

-A good way to think about code cell execution in a notebook is that you are essentially copy pasting the code cell into a python console.
 The image below gives a visual example of this with the notebook cells on the left, and a python code that does the same set of commands on the right.
-You can try running the cells found in the left image by looking for the header **Editing Cells** in this file [Notebook-interface.ipynb](https://colab.research.google.com/github/mahdi-b/change-hi.github.io/blob/main/morea/data-wrangling-1/Notebook/02-jupyter-notebook-interface.ipynb).
+You can try running the cells found in the left image by looking for the header **Editing Cells** in this Notebook referenced from the Open in Colab button above.

-{% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E2_4_running_code.png" alt="Running Code" caption="" %}
+{% include figure.html url="" max-width="80%" file="/morea/data-wrangling-1/fig/E2_4_running_code.png" alt="Running Code" caption="" %}

 To show the dangers of rerunning cells we can try rerunning the two bottom cells containing the code `a = a + 2` and `print(a)`.
 This will be reflected as a fifth and sixth command executed in the python console.
 You can see this reflected in the Python console below where the same commands have been issued in the same order.
 So despite the fact that we only have four cells of python we have executed 6 cells worth of code.